 I. General Remarks

-Any person may lodge a constitutional complaint with the Federal Constitutional Court if the person believes that one of his or her fundamental rights (cf. Art.
-1 to Art.
-19 of the Basic Law, Grundgesetz – GG) or certain rights that are equivalent to fundamental rights (Art.
+Any person may lodge a constitutional complaint claiming that one of his or her fundamental rights or one of the rights laid down in Art.
 20(4), Art.
 33, Art.
 38, Art.
 101, Art.
 103 and Art.
-104 of the Basic Law) have been violated by public authority.
+104 of the Basic Law (Grundgesetz – GG) has been violated by public authority (Art.
+93(1) no. 4a GG).

 If a court decision is challenged by a constitutional complaint, it does not undergo complete judicial review, since review is limited to potential violations of constitutional law.
-The mere fact that the procedure, the finding and legal assessment of the facts of the case, the interpretation of a law or its application to the individual case may have been erroneous does not in itself imply a violation of fundamental rights.
+Even if the procedure, the finding and legal assessment of the facts of the case, the interpretation of a law or its application to the individual case may have been erroneous, that alone does not imply a violation of fundamental rights.

 II.
 Form and Content of the Constitutional Complaint

-1. The act of public authority (court decision, administrative act, law) against which the constitutional complaint is directed must be precisely described (if court decisions and administrative acts are challenged, their date, their file reference and the day on which they were pronounced or received should be given).
+1. The act of public authority (court decision, administrative act, law) which the constitutional complaint challenges must be precisely specified (if court decisions and administrative acts are challenged, their date, their file reference and the day on which they were pronounced or received should be given).

-2. The fundamental right or equivalent right allegedly violated by the challenged act of public authority must be named, or at least described in terms of its legal content.
+2. The fundamental right or equivalent right allegedly violated by the challenged act of public authority must be named, or at least specified in terms of its legal content.

-3. It must be stated in detail in what respects the fundamental rights violation is alleged.
-To this end, the challenged court decisions (and all documents to which reference is made), administrative acts etc. must be attached as originals, certified copies or photocopies, or it must be possible to determine their full content, including the reasons, from the constitutional complaint alone.
+3. It must be stated in detail in what respects the fundamental rights violation is claimed.
+To this end, the challenged court decisions (and all documents to which reference is made), administrative acts etc. must be submitted, or it must be possible to determine their full content, including the reasons, from the constitutional complaint alone.
+References to the complainant’s own briefs from other proceedings or to further documents are not sufficient.

-4. Apart from the challenged decisions, other documents from the initial proceedings (e.g. relevant briefs, minutes of hearings, expert opinions) without the knowledge of which it cannot be assessed whether the constitutional complaint is justified must be submitted (as just explained under 3. above), or their content must be described.
+4. Apart from the challenged decisions, other documents from the initial proceedings (e.g. relevant briefs, minutes of hearings, expert opinions) without the knowledge of which it cannot be assessed whether the challenges raised in the constitutional complaint are valid must be submitted (as explained under 3. above), or their content must be described.

 III.
 Other Preconditions for Admissibility